Edward Holland (bishop): Ordained ministry

 Holland was precentor at Gibraltar Cathedral and then chaplain of Christ Church, Naples.
-He returned to London to be vicar of St Mark's, Bromley, before his ordination to the episcopate.
+He returned to London to be vicar of St. Mark's, Bromley, before his ordination to the episcopate.

 Episcopal ministry

 Holland was consecrated as a bishop on 22 July 1986, by Robert Runcie, Archbishop of Canterbury, at Southwark Cathedral.
 His first episcopal appointment made use of his experience as the suffragan bishop ("Suffragan Bishop in Europe") of the Diocese in Europe, a diocese often described simply as "in Europe".
 The suffragan bishop in Europe assists the diocesan bishop.
 Holland served in this ministry for nine years.

-Holland returned to the United Kingdom in 1995, to the Diocese of Chelmsford as Bishop of Colchester.
+Holland returned to the United Kingdom in 1995, to the Diocese of Chelmsford, as Bishop of Colchester.
 That see is also one of a suffragan bishop, but this diocese is one in which the see is divided into discrete areas of administration (since 1983), so the bishop is more often referred to as an area bishop.
+He retired from full-time ministry in 2001.

+In retirement, Holland has been an honorary assistant bishop in the Diocese in Europe since 2002 and also in the Diocese of London between 2002 and 2023.

 Views

 In February 2012, Holland signed an open letter calling for the Church of England to allow its priests to officiate at civil partnership ceremonies in their churches if their conscience allows them to.
-It was suggested that this would work in the same was as the remarriage of divorced couples, in that no priest would be forced to do so if their conscience did not allow it.
+It was suggested that this would work in the same way as the remarriage of divorced couples, in that no priest would be forced to do so if their conscience did not allow it.

-Later life

-In retirement since 2001, Holland is an honorary assistant bishop in both the Diocese of London and the Diocese in Europe.